coder/coder/docs/templates/dev-containers.md

   workspace.
 - [AWS EC2 (Devcontainer)](https://github.com/coder/coder/tree/main/examples/templates/aws-devcontainer)
   runs a development container inside a single EC2 instance.
-It also mounts the Docker socket from the VM inside the container to enble Docker inside the workspace.
+It also mounts the Docker socket from the VM inside the container to enable Docker inside the workspace.

 ![Devcontainer parameter screen](../images/templates/devcontainers.png)